This old man has dumped the blog onto a website - please see

 Scuba Diving in Zakynthos

-- Written by Sam Wright
+Learning to dive - Written by Sam Wright

 Ever since I can remember I’ve fancied learning to Dive and so my very kind hubbie paid for me to do my Open Water PADI course a month before we went on holiday in Zakynthos.